stephencdevaney/TTU_CS5375_Computer_Systems_Organization_and_Architecture_Projects/Project1_Cache_Simulator/README.md

 # README FOR CACHESIM.C VERSION ONLY (SINGLE LEVEL VERSION)
-/*
- * CS5375 Computer Systems Organization and Architecture
+CS5375 Computer Systems Organization and Architecture <br>
- * Course Project
+Course Project<br>
- * Cache Simulator Design and Development
+Cache Simulator Design and Development<br>
- * FALL 2022
+FALL 2022<br>
- * Orginal Simulator By Yong Chen Modified by Stephen Devaney */
+Orginal Simulator By Yong Chen Modified by Stephen Devaney<br>

 ## Requirements:
 To compile this project a C compiler is required.
 One can be found at https://www.mingw-w64.org/downloads/